 Parking for the Rhyd Ddu Path

-There is a Pay & Display car park at the foot of the path (£6 a day, card only).
+There is a Pay & Display car park at the foot of the path.
 The car park is shared with the Welsh Highland Railway.

 Note – If you are going up overnight, and you arrive after 6:30pm, you should pay for a ticket when you arrive, and this will cover you until 8:30am the following morning.
 However, if you arrive before 6pm, you will need to pay for two tickets (for both days), and display them both in your vehicle.